(First published July 2018) Updated November 2024, October 2025.

 mechanically moving (my focus) on to the micro steps that I, from the inside, create to externalize my decision to stop eating and drinking:

-• wait a few seconds and suffer the immediate tension caused by the loss of momentum caused by stopping eating,
+- wait a few seconds and suffer the immediate grief caused by the loss of momentum caused by stopping eating,

-• say a little eulogy (praise of the dead) to the death of this session of pleasure: “Poor food, I knew it well”,
+- say a little eulogy (praise of the dead) to the death of this session of pleasure: “Good food, I knew it well”,

 Step 3